Mark Coyle (footballer): Shelbourne

 Coyle signed for Shelbourne on 6 December 2021.
 He was appointed club captain for the 2024 season.
 He won the 2024 League of Ireland Premier Division with the club and became the first winning League of Ireland team captain from Donegal.
+Coyle was an ever present in the club's 2025–26 UEFA Conference League campaign in which they reached the league phase for the first time in their history.